saona-raimundo/sandpiper/README.md

+# Questions

+- Is the expected polymorphisms symmetric with respect to the sign of s?
+-

 # Checking

 If s = infinity, then we know that allele frequency must be 1 and therefore the polymorphism is 0.